USS Shark (SS-174): World War II

 On 6 January 1942, Shark was almost hit by a torpedo from an Imperial Japanese Navy submarine.
 A few days later, she was ordered to Ambon Island, where a Japanese invasion was expected.
 On 27 January, she was directed to join the submarines patrolling in Molucca Passage, then to cover the passage east of Lifamatola and Bangka Strait.
 On 2 February 1942, Shark reported to her base at Soerabaja, Java, that she had been depth-charged 10 nmi off Tifore Island and had failed to sink a Japanese ship during a torpedo attack.
-On 7 February, she reported chasing an empty cargo ship headed northwest, for which the Asiatic Fleet submarine commander, Captain John E. Wilkes, upbraided Shane.
+On 7 February, she reported chasing an empty cargo ship headed northwest, after which the Asiatic Fleet submarine commander, Captain John E. Wilkes, upbraided her CO, LCDR Louis Shane, JR for making unnecessary reports that might reveal her position.
 No further messages were received from Shark.
 On 8 February, she was told to proceed to Makassar Strait and later was told to report information.
 Nothing was heard and, on 7 March 1942, Shark was reported as presumed lost, the victim of unknown causes.
 She was struck from the Naval Vessel Register on 24 June 1942.

 Shark may have been the first U.S. submarine sunk by enemy antisubmarine forces.
 Post-war, Japanese records showed numerous attacks on unidentified submarines in Sharks area at plausible times.
 At 01:37 on 11 February, for example, the Japanese destroyer opened fire with her 5 in guns and sank a surfaced submarine.
 Yamakaze′s crew heard voices in the water, but made no attempt to rescue possible survivors.